Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

 Location: Sitio Libudan, Barangay Miranda, Babak, Babak District, Samal Island

-Price for Matrimonial Bedroom starts at USD33++
+The price for Matrimonial Bedroom starts at USD33++.

 You’ll love the hotel’s breezy ambiance and own private beach where you can just relax while waiting for the sunset.
 Its proximity to many attractions like Museo Dabawenyo and D’bone Collector Museum makes the hotel a nice place to stay at.